CyanLetter/web-utilities/README.md

 # DL Web Utilities

 This is a set of namespaced functions and assorted polyfills that I have found useful.
 Some of these, like collision testing, are useful for games.
 Some are more generalized.
-Some have been commented out, only to be uncommented if a specific project calls for it.

-As this is a very broad set of utilities, it is recommended to strip the pieces that are not being used for production.
+This is also my personal test project for technologies that I want to experiment with, such as build automation, unit testing, and documentation generation.
+As such, this project is vastly overbuilt for what it is.
+But hey, what is modern front-end development if not overbuilt?

 ### Namespace information

 Namespace: DL_Util

 The namespace pattern used is the Immediately-invoked Function Expression defined in this article: http://addyosmani.com/blog/essential-js-namespacing/

-Polyfills are not currently namespaced, and run automatically.